radanalyticsio/oshinko-s2i/README.md

     $ make -f Makefile.java
     $ make -f Makefile.scala

-The default repository for the image can be set with the `LOCAL_IMAGE` var:
+The default repository for the image can be overridden with the `LOCAL_IMAGE` var:

     $ LOCAL_IMAGE=myimage make -f Makefile.pyspark

+## Modifying dependencies in the image.*.yaml files

+The concreate tool generates the image context directories based on the content of the image.*.yaml files.

+A script has been provided to make altering the image.*.yaml files simpler.
+It handles modifying the specified versions of oshinko, spark, scala, and sbt.
+Run this for more details

+    $ change-yaml.sh -h

-## Remaking Docker context directories when things change
+## Remaking image context directories when things change

-The Docker context directories are generated with the dogen tool and contain the Docker files and artifacts needed to build the images.
+The image context directories are generated with the concreate tool and contain the artifacts needed to build the images.
 They are:

     * pyspark-build
     * java-build
     * scala-build

-If the yaml files used by dogen change (ie image.pyspark.yaml) or the scripts included in an image change, the Docker context directory can be regenerated this way:
+If the yaml files used by concreate change (ie image.*.yaml) or the content included in an image changes (essentially anything under modules/), the image context directories need to be rebuilt.

+### Rebuilding context directories for an upstream pull request

+If the changes being made are part of a PR to github.com/radanalyticsio/oshinko-s2i then all of the build directories should be generated from scratch.
+The best way to do this is with the make-build-dirs.sh script

+    $ make-build-dirs.sh

+This will recreate the context directories starting from a clean environment, make sure any tarballs are truncated for github, and add all of the changes to the commit.

+### Rebuilding a particular context directory for testing/development

+To regenerate a particular context directory, like pyspark-build, do this

     $ make -f Makefile.pyspark clean-context context

-To regenerate the Docker context directory and build the image in one command:
+To regenerate the context directory and also build the image, do this

     $ make -f Makefile.pyspark clean build